Combat Groups of the Working Class: Training

 Training for KdA personnel was conducted by the Volkspolizei, the GDR's civil police force, to avoid the KdA being counted as part of the total strength of the armed forces under international treaties.
 The KdA was substantially cheaper to maintain than the official army, since members did not require accommodation, supplies and wages were the same as regulars, and members continued their civilian work while training in their spare time.
 A KdA member trained with his unit after work and on weekends for a total of 136 hours annually, usually at a training camp in the wilderness.
 The KdA paramilitaries were often equipped like professional infantry, despite having somewhat less training.

 Uniforms

 The KdA wore olive green uniforms different from that of the National People's Army, and were similar in pattern to that of the American Battle Dress Uniform or Soviet Afghanka.
 The soft kepi style cap has a visor, a circular top crown, a side crown with an outside crown band, and earflaps which fold up and secure over the top.
-The jacket has a straight cut bottom, with two breast and two skirt pockets plus a pocket on each upper sleeve.
+The jacket has a straight cut bottom, with two breast and maybe two skirt pockets plus a pocket on each upper sleeve.
 The trousers contain four standard type pockets and later versions had an internal cargo pocket on each thigh.
 The M1956 helmet used by the army was also worn.

 The KdA organizational patch was worn on the left sleeve over the sleeve pocket and rank patches were worn on or below the pockets on both sleeves, later they were moved to the left breast above the pocket.